NoeBrt/Open-Weather-Wrapper-Devops/README.md

 * Install npm and Node js
 * Load the dependencies seen above with npm install
+* Add your api key as a API_KEY variable in a .env file
 * Run ```node index.js```
 * Query the API with a curl request or in your browser : ```curl "http://localhost:8080/?lat=' your latitude '&lon=' your longitude '"```